choonkeat/elm-webapp/README.md

 ## `src/Server.elm`

-serves our `Client` frontend app by default, and can respond to values from `Client.sendToServer`
+serves our `Client` frontend app by default, and can respond to values from `Client.sendToServer` or regular http requests.

 ```elm
 main : Program Flags ServerState RequestContext Msg String MsgFromServer